 How Can a Trade Secret Lawyer Help?

 Lastly, on the flip side, employees are increasingly more mobile and change jobs more frequently.
 And, it’s often within the same industry and among competitors.
 In this environment, a company runs the risk of allegations of trade secret misappropriation.
 This is especially true if a new employee previously worked for a competitor.
-An experienced trade secret lawyer can evaluate allegations of trade secret misappropriation and rigorously defend your company should it develop into a lawsuit.
+An experienced trade secret lawyer can evaluate allegations of misappropriation of trade secrets and rigorously defend your company should it develop into a lawsuit.

 Rogge Dunn Group’s trade secret lawyers have extensive experience advising on trade secret protection issues and litigating trade secret disputes.
 To contact the business lawyers at Rogge Dunn Group, click here.